 I am currently the Supervision Lead for the Mindfulness Network and a member of the core training team at the Centre for Mindfulness Research and Practice (CMRP) at Bangor University, with a particular focus on Mindfulness-based Supervision (MBS) training.
+I co-founded the Mindfulness Network in 2012 and co-directed/directed the charity until 2021.
 From 2008-2017, I was a Senior Lecturer at the University of Exeter and worked as a mindfulness-based cognitive therapist and trainer.
 I led the postgraduate training, two specific IAPT training programs and a Supervised Pathway in Mindfulness-based Cognitive Therapies and Approaches.
 I also led the NHS Mindfulness-based Cognitive Therapy (MBCT) service within the AccEPT clinic.
 Prior to my work at the University of Exeter, I worked as an Occupational Therapist in NHS mental health settings.

 - Doctor of Clinical Research, with the thesis titled Supervisors’ and Supervisees’ Perspectives of Mindfulness-Based Supervision: A Grounded Theory Study, 2019